jarviscanada/jarvis_data_eng_LamineDjobo/core_java/jdbc/README.md

 ```bash
 docker push your-dockerhub-username/stock-quote-app
 ```
-Verify your image on Docker Hub.
+Verify your image on Docker Hub

-Quick Start
+#Quick Start

 To run this app locally:

 Clone the repository: